What is Mayan Abdominal Massage?

 Mayan Abdominal Massage is most commonly known for its use of assisting with symptoms related to women’s health, reproduction and issues arising from a tilted or prolapsed uterus.

 What is involved?

-A typical session is 2.5hrs long, with each session being tailored specifically to your needs at the time.
+A typical session is 3hrs long (2.5hrs if I have seen you previously), with each session being tailored specifically to your needs at the time.